ABOUT THE DREAMERS GALLERY

 FOUNDER

 Adèle Jancovici (b.
 Paris, France) is a prize-winning publisher, curator, and writer.
-She is the founder of the New York–based art publishing company Le Livre Art Publishing (est. 2011), producing books for museums, private foundations, and artists internationally.
+She is the founder of the New York–based art publishing company Le Livre Art Publishing (est. 2011), producing books and editions for museums, private foundations, and artists internationally.

 Her publishing work has involved collaborations with institutions, galleries, and cultural platforms including Bookmarc, Galerie Christophe Gaillard, and curators affiliated with the Centre Pompidou and Europalia Romania.
-She has published monographs and archival works by artists such as Julio Le Parc, Xavier Veilhan, and Michel Journiac, as well as previously unpublished correspondence between Constantin Brancusi and Marcel Duchamp.
+She has published monographs and archival works by artists such as Julio Le Parc, Xavier Veilhan, and Michel Journiac, as well as the previously unpublished correspondence between Constantin Brancusi and Marcel Duchamp.

 As a curator, Jancovici has developed exhibitions across Europe, the United States, and Asia, often working across sound, image, and spatial experience.
 Her exhibitions have featured artists including Maripol, Paolo Canevari, Robert Longo, Sarah Moon, and John Baldessari.